 Appeals and Final Review

-If the indicated administrator determines that a complaint may be reviewed, every opportunity will be taken, where possible, to return the complaint to the original hearing officer or hearing panel for reconsideration; however, if this is not possible, the complaint will be reviewed by the appellate body.
+If the appointed administrator determines that a complaint may be reviewed, every opportunity will be taken, where possible, to return the complaint to the original hearing officer or hearing panel for reconsideration; however, if this is not possible, the complaint will be reviewed on reconsideration by the appellate body.
 The original hearing officer or hearing panel may support or change a decision.
 The review body will be deferential to the original decision-maker, making changes to the finding only where there is clear error and to a sanction only if a compelling justification to do so exists.
 Reviews will only be considered for one or more of the following purposes:

 - To consider new information which was unavailable at the time of the original hearing that could change the outcome; or

 - To assess whether a material deviation from written procedures resulted in an unfair outcome of the hearing.

 - To assess whether a sanction of the loss of University housing, a suspension, or expulsion will have a substantially disproportionate impact on the student or is inconsistent with University practice and values.

 Except as required to explain the basis of new information unavailable at the time of a hearing, review of a hearing will be limited to the record of the initial hearing and all supporting documents.